Gill Aitken: University administrator

-Aitken left HMRC when she was appointed Registrar of the University of Oxford, and in the capacity is "head of the central administrative services", with responsibility for the university's administrative services and governance.
-She was also elected to a fellowship at St Hugh's College, Oxford.
+Aitken left HMRC when she was appointed Registrar of the University of Oxford in June 2018.
+In that capacity, she is "head of the central administrative services", with responsibility for the university's administrative services and governance.
+In 2019, she was also elected to a fellowship at St Hugh's College, Oxford.
+She is an honorary member of the Faculty of Law, University of Oxford.

+Personal life

+In 1998, she married Robert Aitken.
+Together they have one one, and she also has two step sons.

-Honours and awards
+Honours

 In the 2019 New Year Honours, Aitken was appointed a Companion of the Order of the Bath (CB), "for services to taxpayers and to social mobility".